 Start dipping strips and wrapping your branches.
 I found starting at the tips and working your way to the trunk worked best.

-I used clothes pins to hold pieces down while the dried.
+I used clothespins to hold pieces down while they dried.

 Cover the entire tree and trunk.

 For the base take a big piece of a paper bag and rip a slit in it.
 Bunch it and bend it to form the “ground”